davdar/maam/writeup/pldi15.markdown

 - The resulting monad has the combined effects of all pieces of the transformer stack.
 - Actions in the resulting monad map to a state space transition system `Σ → Σ` for some `Σ`.

-We can now instantiate our interpreter to the following monad stacks in decreasing order of precision:
+We instantiate our interpreter to the following monad stacks in decreasing order of precision:

 \vspace{1em}
 `\begin{tabular}{l l l}`{.raw}